Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 It’s called Kion Flex.

-It includes a blend of high-quality ingredients that are clinically-proven to reduce mild, temporary joint discomfort, soreness, and swelling from overuse, including:
+It has a blend of high-quality, clinically-studied ingredients that help reduce mild, temporary joint discomfort, soreness, and swelling from overuse, including: